 In assigning sites, the system used in the Marshall Islands includes three two-letter abbreviations and then a site number.
-The first abbreviation identifies the site as located in the Marshall Islands (MI), the second is the atoll, Ailuk (AI), the third the islet, Ailuk (AI).
+For example, the first abbreviation identifies the site as located in the Marshall Islands (MI), the second is the atoll, Ailuk (AI), the third the islet, Ailuk (AI).
 Therefore the site MI-AI-AI-001 is the first site identified on the islet of Ailuk in the Ailuk Atoll.
+As Mejit is a single island, sites are recorded as MI-ME-001, etc.